ClifordSly/SQL_PROJECT_DATA_JOB_ANALYSIS/README.md

 # What I have learned
 Throughout this project, I honed several essential SQL techniques and skills:

--**Complex Query Construction:** Learning to build advanced SQL queries that combine multiple tables and utilize functions such as WITH clauses to create temporary result sets, improving both the clarity and efficiency of complex data analysis tasks.
+**Complex Query Construction:** Learning to build advanced SQL queries that combine multiple tables and utilize functions such as WITH clauses to create temporary result sets, improving both the clarity and efficiency of complex data analysis tasks.

--**Data Aggregation:** Utilizing GROUP BY and aggregate functions like COUNT() and AVG() to summarize data effectively.
+**Data Aggregation:** Utilizing GROUP BY and aggregate functions like COUNT() and AVG() to summarize data effectively.

--**Analytical Thinking:** Developing the ability to translate real-world questions into actionable SQL queries that got insightful answers.
+**Analytical Thinking:** Developing the ability to translate real-world questions into actionable SQL queries that got insightful answers.

 # Insights
 From the analysis, several general insights emerged: